ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing

-Before running the identified ISRs, the above DSE locates the first taint sink in the trace whose taint sources include the data retrieved by some MMIO reads in the group.
-This taint sink, which should be a RAM read, marks the moment $t$ the firmware started to use the data chunk retrieved by the grouped MMIO reads.
-The instrumented harness in Sec.~\ref{sec:harness} then provides the DSE with the firmware-state snapshots $S_{d}$ at $t$ and $S_{m}$ at each entry to the identified ISRs that occurred before $t$.
-The DSE starts to run these ISRs with their respective $S_{m}$.
-Upon exiting each such ISR, the DSE transfers the remaining symbolic memory contents (outside the ISR's part of the call stack) to $S_{d}$.
-After running all these ISRs, the DSE will start to run the data-use code with $S_{d}$.
-It will attempt to run the rest of the identified ISRs (i.e., those occurring after $t$) with every symbolic firmware state it reaches.
-It will also run ISRs in the trace that occurred between the grouped MMIO reads.
-Each attempt stops when an ISR overwrites unused MMIO data or deviates from the path recorded in the trace.
+Before executing the identified ISRs, the DSE on a group of MMIO reads locates the first DTA sink in the trace whose sources include some of the grouped reads.
+This sink marks the moment $t$ at which the firmware starts using the chunk retrieved by these reads.
+The instrumented harness in Sec.~\ref{sec:harness} then provides the firmware-state snapshots $S_{u}$ at $t$ and $S_{r}$ at each entry to the identified ISRs that occur before $t$.
+The DSE executes these ISRs from their respective $S_{r}$ and, upon each ISR exit, transfers the remaining symbolic RAM contents outside the call stack to $S_{u}$.
+After replaying all such ISRs, it will begin executing the chunk usage from $S_{u}$ and attempt to execute the remaining identified ISRs at each symbolic firmware state it reaches.
+Each attempt aborts when an ISR overwrites unused symbolic RAM contents or deviates from the path recorded in the trace.